J Michael DeMars

 Systems and Reference & Instruction Librarian

-I currently work in both the Library Systems Department and Reference and Instruction Department at the Pollak Library.
-This split assignment gives me the opportunity to design new research tools while also observing how they are applied.
+I currently work in both the Library Systems Department and the Instruction Department at the Pollak Library.
 I am the subject liaison for the departments of Kinesiology, Health Science, and Nursing.
 In the systems department I work on projects related to discovery and user experience.

 2006, MLIS, San Jose State University

 My ongoing study of the interaction between users and the library research tools has led to development of innovative ways to ensure technology is meeting patrons’ information needs.
 My past projects have included building search widgets, co-developing a homegrown system for creating online research guides, and the production of multimedia content.
 My research interests include point-of-need information services, e-learning, mobile technologies, and web metrics.
 I am also interested in the search process and developing ways to improve existing search tools to better meet the need of our students, faculty and staff.

 DeMars, J., & Roll, A. (2017, September).
 Moving collections forward: Leveraging Alma for consortial collection management.
 Presented at the International Group of Ex Libris Users Conference, Saint Petersburg, Russia.

 DeMars, J. (2017, August).
 Discovering Our Users: A Multi-campus Usability Study of Primo.
 Paper presented at IFLA World Library & Information Congress Satellite Meeting, Warsaw, Poland.

 DeMars, J., & Roll, A. (2016, August).
 Weeding by committee: Involving faculty in the deselection process.
 Paper presented at the IFLA World Library & Information Congress, Columbus, OH.

 DeMars, J., & Roll, A. (2015, November).
 Weeding out in the open: What will the neighbors think?
 Presented at the Charleston Conference, Charleston, SC.